tkdeng/htmlc/readme.md

 Compiles HTML to Elixir.
 Who says HTML is not a programming language?

-This module is actually just another templating engine (and a really fast one).
+This module is just another templating engine, and a really fast one.
+With elixir, we can leverage its unique ability to call individual functions in `iex` mode.
+Elixir can quickly build templates on the fly, with our html stored in binary strings.

 ![meme](./assets/dm-meme-html-compiler.jpg)